Buy Bed Linen Online

 Many quilt cover designs come with matching pillowcases for two distinct pillow sizes - a standard Australian pillow and Euro pillowcase, designed to fit the square European pillow.
 Both are used in combination for effective styling.

-Taking it to the designer level, you have all the additional inclusions such as Euro pillowcases, throws, cushions, even a valance and bedspread or comforter, as in this illustration:
+Taking it to the designer level, you have all the additional inclusions such as Euro pillowcases, throws, cushions, even a valance and bedspread or comforter, as in this illustration which provides labels and depicts general placement location on the bed:

 Here's a chart of standard Australian bed linen sizes: